 The therapies that we offer in our residential addiction recovery programs are all evidence-based, meaning that they have been studied time and time again and have proven to be effective in treating substance use disorders.
 These include traditional therapies such as individual therapy and group counseling, as well as more detailed therapies like behavioral therapies and experiential therapy.

 Prior to clients leaving their addiction recovery program, we develop an aftercare plan for them that provides them with an idea of what their everyday schedule may look like, what types of things they can do when feeling bored or wanting to use, how many meetings to go to, and so on.
 We will also set them up with our JourneyPure Coaching App so that they have access to a personal counselor on a 24/7 basis.

 Intensive Outpatient Program (IOP)

-Clients who are participating in our intensive outpatient program at 12 Keys are dedicating a large portion of their lives to treatment, as they will go to the facility on a near-daily basis for several hours at a time.
+Clients who are participating in our intensive outpatient program are dedicating a large portion of their lives to treatment, as they will go to the facility on a near-daily basis for several hours at a time.
 In a sense, treatment becomes like a new job for clients in that they go every single day and stay for the greater portion of the day.
 In that same breath, those who are enrolled in intensive outpatient programming are typically unable to maintain a normal 9-5 job because of the time they are spending in their addiction recovery program.
 In many cases, however, this is completely fine and even welcomed, as those in our IOP do require regular and involved care.

 Depending on the needs of the client, an IOP program will last anywhere from 6-8 weeks.
 For some clients, rather than going right home after finishing this program, they transition down into outpatient treatment, where they can continue to receive care but as a less involved level.